 Effective validation requires sequential testing.

 According to Backlinko, validating with Schema.org first confirms your JSON-LD syntax is correct, but Google's Rich Results tool then determines whether your specific schema implementation qualifies for enhanced search features.
-Both steps are necessary.
+Both steps are necessary for optimizing content for AI search engines.

 Validation sequence: